PritikaGargArora/udacity_machine_learning_microservice_api/README.md

 ## Run the app:

-* Run through Docker:  `./utils/run_docker.sh` to Build an docker image,list images to verify that this app is dockerized
+* Docker Image:  `./utils/run_docker.sh` to Build an docker image,list images to verify that this app is dockerized

 * Now can access the app on localhost port 8000. [http://localhost:8000](http://localhost:8000)

+* Run through Docker : `./utils/upload_docker.sh`

 * Test the app using command: ./utils/make_prediction.sh